Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 • Somatic grounding

-Your healing is held with compassion, cultural sensitivity, and a deep understanding of perinatal transitions.
+Your healing is held with compassion, cultural sensitivity, and a deep understanding of the perinatal landscape.

 Session Structure & Investment